 Myth: Additives are good for the septic system.

 Fact: Not only is this false, but additive products are completely unnecessary and ineffective.
 Don’t buy into these alternative plumbing treatment products with claims of improving the health and operation of your system, eliminating the need for regular maintenance.
 Regardless of what you may have heard, these products aren’t really septic-friendly and do not replace the need for routine maintenance.
 The fact of the matter is that septic systems already have the necessary bacteria (from daily household use) to naturally filter and treat the effluent matter and wastewater, so you don’t have to add anything else to the system at all.

 Myth: It’s okay to build or plant on top of the septic system.

 Fact: Wrong.
 In general, this is not advisable, since your system won’t be accessible for maintenance and it can cause problems with the normal function of the septic and drain field.
-It’s best to keep the septic field free of any obstructions and accessible for pumping or inspection, and not to dig in this area or drive over it to prevent system malfunction and expensive repairs.
+It’s best to keep the septic field free of any obstructions and accessible for inspection, and not to dig in this area or drive over it to prevent system malfunction and expensive repairs.